 The Bardin-Niskala Duo is a classical cello and piano duo comprised of cellist An-Lin Bardin and pianist Naomi Niskala.
 An-Lin and Naomi met while living and teaching in New Haven, CT, shortly after they finished their studies at the Yale School of Music.
 An-Lin is of Chinese-American heritage, and Naomi is of Japanese-American heritage.
 They have been playing together in their piano trio (Trio Kisosen) since 2016, and formed the Bardin-Niskala Duo in January 2021 in response to the sharp rise in anti-Asian violence and hate crimes across the United States.
 An-Lin and Naomi began approaching ALAANA composers to ask them to use their music to address their sense of identity – to celebrate their racial heritages, to tackle historical or current events in race conflict, or to start their journey towards discovering where and how they belong.

-In the last year and a half the Bardin-Niskala Duo has commissioned the following composers: Taiwanese-American Yiheng Yvonne Wu, Navajo (Diné) Juantio Becenti, Chinese Samoan/Hawaiian Michael-Thomas Foumai, Uruguayan-American Miguel del Aguila, Taiwanese-American Chihchun Chi-Sun Lee, Afghani Seare Ahmad Farhat, and Haitian Jean "Rudy" Perrault, and Australian-Chinese Melissa Dunphy.
-In addition to performing these commissioned works, they also program works by Reena Esmail, William Grant Still, Gabriela Lena Frank, and Daniel Roumain.
+In the last year and a half, the Bardin-Niskala Duo has commissioned the following composers: Taiwanese-American Yiheng Yvonne Wu, Navajo (Diné) Juantio Becenti, Chinese Samoan/Hawaiian Michael-Thomas Foumai, Uruguayan-American Miguel del Aguila, Taiwanese-American Chihchun Chi-Sun Lee, Afghani Seare Ahmad Farhat, Haitian Jean "Rudy" Perrault, Australian-Chinese Melissa Dunphy, and Japanese-American Michi Wiancko.
+In addition to performing these commissioned works, they also program works by Reena Esmail, Ellen Taaffe Zwilich, William Grant Still, and Gabriela Lena Frank.